Updated: Mar 26

 The Dean - or Ben, as he was known before he became the Dean - grew up in a cold and unloving home.
 His father was a Presbyterian pastor who was a part of the "Third Great Awakening."
 A social conservative who preached against social and moral "ills" such as alcoholism, gambling, and lust, Ben's father was well known for his "fire and brimstone" lectures about salvation, sin, and Godliness.
 He was a part of the Social Gospel movement as well, which applied Christian ethics to social problems, such as crime, racial tensions, slums, lack of unionization, fatherless homes, poor schools and economic inequality.
 A postmillennialist who was obsessed with the Second Coming, Ben's father often talked about the perils of sin.

 Despite his strictness, however, Ben's father secretly struggled with alcoholism.
-Severely depressed and anxious, Ben's father eventually committed suicide when Ben was 16 years old, a year before Ben suffered a life-altering spinal injury from horseback riding.
-Ben was able to walk again (albeit with a slight limp) within a year or so, but he never regained his potency, something that haunts him to this very day.
+Severely depressed and anxious, Ben's father eventually committed suicide when Ben was 18 years old, three years after Ben suffered a life-altering spinal injury from horseback riding.
+Ben was able to walk again (albeit with a slight limp when he is tired) within a year or so, but he never regained his potency, something that haunts him to this very day.

 Ben became interested in the intersection between morality, religion, and ethics, and thus, went to law school to further his studies in this area.
 Unlike Sam and other law students, Ben always wanted to be an academic, not a lawyer.
 After he got his Bachelor of Laws, he went on to do a Master's Degree and then a PhD in morality, religion and ethics.
 While doing his Master's, he met his future wife, Doris, during a Bible study session at his church.